henriksommerfeld/blog-hugo/content/article/2020-03-19-macos-alternative-to-notepad-plus-plus/index.md

 I concluded that I used Notepad++ for short snippets of text where the low barrier to entry was key.
 Quickly opening the app and pasting something; or writing a text for a web form that I suspect will just reload and loose my text.

 Surprisingly many text editing tools don't paste unformatted text by default.
-Apple's _Stickes_ allow you to paste unformatted with the key combination ⌥ ⇧ ⌘ V (trying doing that with one hand!).
-Both _Stickes_ and _Notes_ change single quote (`'`) to some other character ( ‘ ), which messes up my [Cypher][5] queries.
+The common macOS key combination to paste unformatted seems to be  ⌥ ⇧ ⌘ V (trying doing that with one hand!).
+Both _Stickes_ and _Notes_ also change single quote (`'`) to some other character ( ‘ ), which messes up my [Cypher][5] queries.

 I already use a heavy-weight app/service for my notes ([OneNote][7]) an several windows of [VS Code][8] for coding, so I wanted something _else_ for these kind of quick notes.